Carmel, Maine: Geography

 Souadabscook Stream is the main waterway through the town, flowing east to the Penobscot River in Hampden.
+This waterway was used by the indigenous people of Maine for thousands of years to traverse between the Penobscot and Kennebec River systems on canoes.

 History

 Martin Kinsley of Hampden bought this township in 1795 and began selling lots.
 The first settlers were Abel Ruggles and the Rev. Paul Ruggles, who named the place to honor the prophet Elijah's experience on Mount Carmel.
 It was incorporated as a town in 1811.